animator/learn-python/contrib/ds-algorithms/queue.md

 The functioning of a queue is similar to a group of people standing in a line: new individuals join at the rear of the line, and those who have been waiting the longest leave from the front.

-## Types of Queue

 ## Real-Life Applications of Queue

 - **Operating Systems:** OS use queue for scheduling task.
-For example, OS maintains a ready queue, having processes that are ready to execute waiting for CPU time.
+For example, OS maintains a ready queue, having processes that are ready to be executed and are  waiting for CPU time.
 - **Networking Devices:** Queues are used for packet management in networking devices such as routers and switches.
 They use queues to temporaily store packets if the outgoing links are too busy.
 - **Printer Queues:** Queues are used to manage the order of printing jobs.
 As the jobs are submitted, they are added to the queue.
-The first added job is printed first.
+The first added job is printed first, the second job is printed second and so on.
 - **Breadth First Search Algorithm:** The BFS algorithm is used for level-by-level traversal of a graph.
 It starts at a particular node, adds its neighbour to the queue and then visits each neighbour.

 ## Basic Operations in a Queue

-- **Enqueue:** Inserting an element from the rear end of a queue
+- **Enqueue:** Inserting an element at the rear end of a queue
 - **Dequeue:** Deleting at element from the front end of a queue
 - **Peek:** Displaying the element at the front
 - **isFull:** Checking if the queue is full